holland01/assessment-image-library/README.md

 ### image-library assessment

+This repo is primarily for the purposes of evaluation by a potential employer.

-The image-library incorporated as desired by the assessment is contained within a code base I've maintained and worked on over the years.
+However, most of the code here has been written with other goals in mind: the image-library incorporated as desired by the assessment is contained within a code base I've maintained and worked on over the years.

 The code base is used primarily for writing demos and experimentation.